-Grosvenor Place undertakes extensive recycling of water, cardboard, glass, waste cooking oil and fit-outs.
+Grosvenor Place has 10 waste streams.
 The building also recycles sprinkler and hydrant water.
 The recycling the building carries out uses less energy, uses fewer natural resources, and keeps waste from piling up in landfills.

 Grosvenor Place uses smart meter technology, implementing a web graph system to measure, monitor and manage energy and water usage.
 This sensor technology drives huge savings energy usage and cost.